Posts

 Love is a choice.
 I know some say you can't help who you fall in love with, but you choose who you stay in love with.
 Love and marriage aren't always "sunshine and roses" (but stop and smell those when it is), sometimes love means staying and making up, compromising and working things out when you dont get along and listening when all you want to do is shake your head and walk away.
 Love is a choice.
 Every single day you need to choose to love your spouse.
 Every single day you need to choose to do things that reflect that love and make your spouse feel loved.
 Not only in the ways that make you feel loved, but in ways that make them feel loved.
 Love languages are extremely important.
 Its easy to feel alone in a crowded room if no one ever shows you love the way your heart desires.
 Love is being patient and kind when you want to be angry or annoyed.
 Love is letting go of pride and choosing to hold back the hair of your wife while she's sick, gross, pregnant and ...

+Praying through the Psalms.
 Psalm 1 - who are you walking with?

 Image

-Read Psalm 1 (see bottom).
+Psalm 1 (see bottom).
 The book of Psalms opens with a profound, foundational truth: true joy is found in obeying God.
 As a collection of wisdom, poetry, and truth, the Psalms teach us how to live and remind us to turn to God in every situation.
 To walk in this joy, we must be mindful of our influences.
 The people we surround ourselves with shape our character and our faith.
 If we closely associate with those who mock God or ridicule His Word, their worldview can easily skew our own, tempting us to drift from the truth.
 Instead, we should actively seek friendships that build our faith—friends who encourage us to draw closer to God and walk in His ways.
 Following God requires knowing His heart, which comes from intentionally engaging with Scripture.
-Meditating on His Word, searching the scriptures, and studying His commands allow us to apply biblical truth to our daily lives.
-Just as a tree soaks up water to bear good fruit, we must soak up God’s Word to align our minds and acti...
+Meditating on His Word, searching the Scriptures, and studying His commands allow us to apply biblical truth to our daily lives.
+Just as a tree soaks up water to bear good fruit, we must soak up God’s Word to align our minds and actions w...